This vintage piece on a karate icon was first published in Black Belt’s March 1966 issue.

 Expansion of Arts

 The Complete Ninja Collection by Stephen K. Hayes delivers all six of the author’s history-making ninjutsu books in a single, updated 927-page volume.
-Order yours today — it’s on sale at Amazon!
+Order yours today!

 One of the first things that Yamaguchi did when he arrived back from Manchuria was to try to revive interest in the arts again.
 He decided to hold a big weeklong exhibition in Tokyo featuring all the various Chinese arts he had discovered during his years there as well as the traditional Japanese arts.
 The festival proved to be a great success and helped reawaken interest.
 Meanwhile, Yamaguchi’s students were flocking back to him.